 Attic Insulation: Faced or Unfaced

 Air migrates from warmer spaces toward colder spaces, and insulation is designed to slow or stop that migration.
-Because attics are reflective of outside temperatures, attic insulation is very important to maintaining a comfortable temperature in your home year-round.
-In today’s blog, the experts at Valley Insulation take a look at attic insulation — more specifically, batting attic insulation and facing materials.
-Whether you choose faced or unfaced insulation depends on the application and whether some insulation is already present.
-Read on to learn more.
+Because attics reflect outside temperatures, attic insulation is essential to maintaining a comfortable temperature in your home year-round.

 Facing is a thin layer of paper or plastic attached to one side of batting insulation, which is insulation sold in a roll.
-Whether you choose faced or unfaced for attic insulation depends on the application and whether some insulation already exists.
+This layer acts as a vapor barrier in faced insulation and helps to keep the insulation dry.
+Whether you choose faced or unfaced for attic insulation depends on the application, the climate, and whether some insulation already exists.

 Attic Floor Insulation